frederic-santos/rdss/README.md

 remotes::install_git('https://gitlab.com/f-santos/rdss.git', build_vignette = TRUE)
 ```

-In you go through an error or want a lighter install because you will not use `rdss` through the command line interface, you can alternatively run:
+If you go through an error or want a lighter install because you will not use `rdss` through the command line interface, you can alternatively run:

 ```r
 remotes::install_git('https://gitlab.com/f-santos/rdss.git', build_vignette = FALSE)
 ```

-# Run `rdss`
+## Run `rdss`

 To start the graphical interface, run the following commands into the R console: